samsivaji1297-byte/AEI_EMPIRE/widgets/README.md

-ChatGPT: Jarvis V1 Build [Ghost-Deck OS], link: https://chatgpt.com/c/69dd89e6-1924-8320-a66c-de3b1bda0253 was used to create the widget called: 100-hour-timer2.html in this folder location: widgets
+ChatGPT: Jarvis V1 Build [Ghost-Deck OS], link: https://chatgpt.com/c/69dd89e6-1924-8320-a66c-de3b1bda0253 was used to create the widget called: 100-hour-timer2.html in this folder location: widgets/100-hour-timer2.html

 ---